freedomofpress/dangerzone.rocks/src/about.md

 How does Dangerzone work?
 -------------------------

 Dangerzone uses Linux containers, which are isolated application environments that share the Linux kernel with their host.
-The easiest way to get containers running on Mac and Windows is by using [Docker Desktop](https://www.docker.com/products/docker-desktop).
-So when you first install Dangerzone, if you don’t already have Docker Desktop installed, it helps you download and install it.
+On Windows and macOS, it uses [Podman](https://podman.io/) under the hood, which spins containers in a dedicated virtual machine.
+Since Dangerzone 0.10.0, all this complexity is hidden from the user.

 When Dangerzone starts the container that will sanitize the suspicious document, it will first start a gVisor sandbox _inside_ that container, then run the potentially-dangerous document processing workload inside the sandbox.
 This ensures that the process dealing with the document is isolated from the Linux kernel.
 The sandbox and its parent container are also both configured to _disable networking_ and to not mount anything from the host filesystem.
 So if a malicious document manages to execute arbitrary code, this code doesn’t have access to the host kernel, doesn't have access to your data, and can't use the internet, so there’s not much it could do.

 Here’s how it works.
 First, the sandbox: